pedroksl/AdvancedAE/src/main/resources/assets/advanced_ae/ae2guide/aae_intro/quantum_armor.md

 Have you ever wondered what would it be like to wear you AE System?
 Well, you don't have to wonder anymore.
 The quantum armor set is a highly technological stealthy apparel that connects to the AE2 system to provide convenient access to everything on the go!
-By default, it's an energy powered suit with defenses comparable to Netherite gear, but the upgrade cards push it to the next level.
+By default, it's an energy powered suit with defenses comparable to Netherite gear.
+It is capable of using its buffer to create an energy shield, providing a healthy amount of damage absorption.
+The boots also provide fall damage negation while the chestplate can eliminate flying mining penalties.
+However, the true power of this suit is only unlocked when you fill it with upgrades!

 <br/>